Panel organised by the Saana Institute at the ICTSD Trade and Development Symposium 2015 alongside the 10th WTO Ministerial Conference

 There is substantial evidence that increasing women’s participation in international trade is key to long-term sustainable and equitable growth: income earned by women is critical to their households, including the education and health of their children, as women re-invest up to 90% of their earnings in their families and communities, often employing other women and setting off a positive chain reaction.

 This is recognised by the 2030 Agenda for Sustainable Development and its Goal 5: Achieve Gender Equality and Empower All Women and Girls and a number of the underpinning targets.
+Well, let me explain myself here: I’m an admirer of exquisite foreplay, while in my yesterday’s act, I surprised myself with the duration, and everything went for much longer than planned.
+I feel like with Cialis you have to be really healthy to carry on through all that activity.
+Many thanks to http://hesca.net/cialis/ for putting such a good strain on me.
 In Africa and elsewhere in the developing world, governments and their development partners are already working to introduce new programming and policy reforms at the national and international levels, providing training and capacity building to trade support institutions and women’s associations, and equipping female entrepreneurs with the necessary information, skills and capital.

 Through the UN Global Compact, corporations are also contributing to these efforts, and over 1000 companies have so far signed up to the Women’s Economic Empowerment principles championed by UN Women.
 However, much more remains to be done to ensure that no discrimination against women exists in law and in practice anywhere in the developing world so that women are able to fully contribute towards inclusive and sustainable development through trade.